 Before the advent of dentures and professional dental care, people commonly lost their teeth from decay and gum disease.
 As they got older, people lost more and more teeth until the day came when there finally weren't enough teeth left in their mouth to bite off food and chew it.
 Foods like grains, meats, and many crispy fresh fruits and vegetables were simply out of the question; so they had to eat mushy foods, foods that were overcooked; or that didn't require a lot of biting and chewing.
 There's still a lot of that in third world countries.

-● Ecc 12:3d . .
-And the ladies that peer through the windows grow dim,
+● Ecc 12:3d . . and those that look through the windows grow dim,

 ● Ecc 12:4a . .
 And the doors to the street are shut—

-The doors are shut because aged people get chilled easily.
-Riding on a city transit bus once, in the dead of summer in San Diego, some senior citizens shut my window because the draft was making them cold even though the rest of us on board were broiling in the heat.
+The doors are shut because aged people get chilled easily by drafts.
+Riding on a city transit bus once, in the dead of summer in San Diego, some senior citizens shut my window because the air blowing in was making them cold even though the rest of us on board were broiling in the heat.

 ● Ecc 12:4b . . with the noise of the hand mill growing fainter, and the song of the bird growing feebler, and all the strains of music dying down;

-I've already lost some of my hearing in the higher and lower ranges.
-It's natural and to be expected, even at my age; which, to date, is only 68.
+I've lost some of my hearing in the higher and lower ranges.
+It's natural and to be expected, even at my age which, to date, is 75.
 Hearing aids help a lot so we don't have to yell so loud at aged folks in order for them to hear us.
 Just imagine not being able to enjoy your favorite music; or straining to hear ordinary conversation.

 ● Ecc 12:5a . .When one is afraid of heights